Gem Buyers Beware: Get Rich Quick Scams

 How do you protect yourself from scammers and distinguish them for honest sellers?

 Remember the grander the promise, the greater likelihood of disappointment.
-If a 10-fold profit sounds too good to be true, then it surely is.
+If a 10-fold profit sounds too good to be true, then it certainly is.
 There are no honest shortcuts to wealth and high profit in the gemstone and diamond business.
 The vast majority of gemstones and diamonds are traded through long-established networks where prices are well-established.
 Prices do vary greatly when you are talking about the quality of the gemstone – as with any natural product, there is a very broad range of quality available and prices vary accordingly.

-Prices of gemstones do not fluctuate so wildly that they make it possible for a buyer to make a 5, 10 or 1,000 percent profit within a few months.
+Prices of gemstones do not fluctuate so wildly that they make it possible for a buyer to make a 5, 10 or 1,000 per cent profit within a few months.
 If stones rose in price that quickly, the seller would be keeping them for his or herself and not be trying to sell them to you.

 If you’re presented with a gemstone and a GIA report, you can use Report Check to verify that the report results match those listed in the GIA database.

 Research gems by seeing them in person.
-Visit retailers and, if they have a GIA Graduate Gemologist on staff, ask her or him to show you examples and tell you about the gem so you can make an informed purchase.
+Visit retailers and, if they have a GIA Graduate Gemologist on the staff, ask her or him to show you examples and tell you about the gem so you can make an informed purchase.
 If you have any doubts about a gemstone with a report that you already own, they will be able to help you determine whether or not it is the gem described in the report.

 A gemstone may not bring instant profits − but it will enhance your life by its beauty.